bobanetwork/boba_legacy/packages/boba/turing/README.md

 * Strings returned from external endpoints are limited to 322 characters (`5*64+2=322`)
 * Only one Turing call per execution
 * There is **1200 ms timeout** on API responses.
 Please make sure that your API responds promptly.
 If you are using AWS, note that some of their services take several seconds to spin up from a 'coldstart', resulting in persistent failure of your first call to your endpoint.
+* There is **5000 ms timeout** on Turing cache.
+Turing puts API responses in a short lived cache and your transaction needs to be executed within 5000 ms or the cache will clear and Turing transaction will fail.

 ### String length limit